 #advertisement I received compensation from Dr. Scholl’s® to write this post.
 All opinions are entirely my own. #CustomFitRelief #DrScholls

 Every day that I can walk, I am thankful.
 I know what it’s like not to be active because of pain.
 To have pain preventing you from everyday movement.
 And I don’t want anyone to feel that way if they don’t have to.
-That’s why I’m so excited to be sharing these simple tips on how to keep moving and enjoy urban walking for fitness and stress relief.
+That’s why I’m so excited to be sharing these simple tips on how to keep moving and enjoy urban walking for fun and fitness and stress relief.

 Walking, whether leisurely strolling or walking at a heart-pumping accelerated pace, is good for your body and emotions.
 Walking is exercise, and exercise can help you maintain weight, ward off disease and boost your mood.
 It doesn’t matter where you walk, as long as you get moving.